Portuguese Burghers: Genetics

 Phenotypically, Burghers can be either light-skinned or dark-skinned, depending on their ancestral history.
 It is common to find Burghers with dark- to light-brown skin (usually Portuguese Burghers or Kaffirs) with European facial features common to the Mediterranean basin (see Mediterraneans).
 In some Portuguese Burgher families, it is common to have both very dark children and children with fair skin.
 Most light-skinned Burghers are of Dutch or British descent.

 Current status

-At the 1981 census, the Burghers (Dutch and Portuguese) were almost 40,000 (0.3% of the population of Sri Lanka).
-Many Burghers have emigrated to other countries.
 There are still 100 families in Batticaloa and Trincomalee and 80 Kaffir families in Puttalam that speak Sri Lanka Indo-Portuguese language; they have been out of contact with Portugal since 1656.
-The Burgher population worldwide is approximated to be around 100,000, concentrated mostly in the United Kingdom, Canada, Australia and New Zealand.